 Don’t Spend All Your Time Thinking Inside the Box

 We’re super impressed sometimes.
 One thing that really amazes us is the level of ingenuity a single attorney possesses when it comes to marketing to their own audience.
 You know your clients better than anyone else, and this gives you a huge advantage.
 Our employment lawyers spoke to a restaurant just outside the EEOC office about having a HUGE sign posted in the window (just across the block) to refer more clients.
 Strategic local advertising and placement is a beautiful thing.
-We helped them build a special landing page for it: WFCthenEEOC.com.

 Do Blog About News, Events, & Educational Topics

-Some lawyers are less concerned about the amount of people visiting their site than they are about the “quality” of traffic.
+Some lawyers are less concerned about the number of people visiting their site than they are about the “quality” of traffic.
 Relevance helps you target the right audience to reach more quality traffic (potential clients who already qualify to work with you), but when you’re getting too many potential clients, then blogging will help narrow your content for more focused leads.

 How to Blog for Potential Clients:

 News in Your Specific Area of Legal Practice

 Press Releases About Your Practice

 “See if your case qualifies” is not such a good idea, because it may deter clients who actually have a case.
 This is one tricky part about your content marketing approach in that it is mainly for the purposes of ranking for keywords, targeting, and getting people in the door from search engines.

 The purpose of branding is to speak to a potential client’s emotions.
 This is something that cannot be so easily conveyed in words but relies on text content, imagery, symbols, and familiar ideas that provoke a certain feeling.
 Above all else, you want potential clients to trust you.